Search About Newsletters Donate

 The misconduct complaint stems from Celebrezze appointing Dottore and his firm to act as a receiver in complex, often lucrative, divorce cases.
 Receivers serve as neutral parties who take possession and control a divorcing couple’s assets while their case is pending.

-The Marshall Project - Cleveland reported in July 2023 that Celebrezze was the only one of the court’s five judges to appoint receivers.
+The Marshall Project - Cleveland reported in July 2023 that of the court’s five judges, only Celebrezze and a second judge appointed receivers.
 Other judges said they had no need to appoint an outsider and handled the cases themselves.

 Court records show that Celebrezze approved nearly $500,000 in fees for Dottore Companies LLC between 2017 and July 2023.
 The judge appointed Dottore or his daughter to be the receiver in six of the eight cases.